Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: A relation to the graphical basis and quantum duality map

 \begin{proof} For these cases, it is easy to see that $\mathscr{S}_{\fsl_3,\Sigma}^q[\partial^{-1}] = \mathscr{A}^q_{\fsl_3,\Sigma} = \cO_q(\A_{\fsl_3,\Sigma})$ \cite[Corollary 6.1]{IY21}.
 Moreover, the tropical set $\X_{\fsl_3,\Sigma}(\bZ^T)$ is covered by finitely many cones $\cC^+_{(v)}(\bZ^T)$ for $v \in \bExch_{\fsl_3,\Sigma}$.

 For the triangle case, we have only two clusters (up to permutations), and hence \cref{lem:quantum_duality} with \cref{rem:decorated_triangulation} already gives the desired statement.
 For the quadrilateral case (type $D_4$), we have $16$ unfrozen variables and $8$ frozen variables.
-Up to symmetry, we have already seen that all of them are the images of some elementary laminations under the map $\mathbb{I}_\X^q$, except for the one represented by the elementary web $\tikz[scale=0.9,baseline=2mm]{\draw[blue](0,0)--(1,0)--(1,1)--(0,1)--cycle; \Hweb{0,1}{0,0}{1,0}{1,1}}$.
+For instance, see \cite[Appendix A and Corollary 6.1]{IY21}.
+Up to symmetry, we have already seen in the proof of \cref{lem:quantum_duality} (cf.~\cref{fig:elementary laminations}) that all of them are the images of some elementary laminations under the map $\mathbb{I}_\X^q$, except for the one represented by the elementary web $\tikz[scale=0.9,baseline=2mm]{\draw[blue](0,0)--(1,0)--(1,1)--(0,1)--cycle; \Hweb{0,1}{0,0}{1,0}{1,1}}$.
 This one also comes from an elementary lamination, as seen from \cref{fig:H-web_elementary}.
 Thus the assertion is proved. \end{proof}